NSights Blog

 Lastly, I discussed with the vice chancellor, Dr. Rose Clarke Nanyonga, the project activities in the proposal and the themes emphasized in the Six-Step Approach to Curriculum Development (edited by Patricia A. Thomas, et. al.., 2016 at Johns Hopkins w88).

-The Carnegie African Diaspora w88 Program, now in its sixth year, is designed to increase Africa`s brain circulation, build capacity at host institutions, and develop long-term, mutually-beneficial collaborations between universities in Africa and the Unites States and Canada.
-It is funded by the Carnegie Corporation of New York and managed by the Institute of International Education (IIE) in collaboration with United States International University-Africa (USIU-Africa) in Nairobi, Kenya, which coordinates the activities of the Advisory Council.
+The Carnegie African Diaspora Fellowship Program, now in its sixth year, is designed to increase Africa`s brain circulation, build capacity at host institutions, and develop long-term, mutually-beneficial collaborations between universities in Africa and the Unites States and Canada.
+It is funded by the Carnegie Corporation of New York and managed by the Institute of International Education (IIE) in collaboration with United States International w88-Africa (USIU-Africa) in Nairobi, Kenya, which coordinates the activities of the Advisory Council.
 A total of 385 African Diaspora Fellowships have now been awarded to scholars to travel to Africa since the program`s inception in 2013.